aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

    this would not work when using pytest. **Important:** unless there is no other way, you should not trigger an exception by an explicit call using the ``raise`` keyword, so that the message included is produce by Python and not artificially written.
-Whenever possible, friendly-traceback provides some specific information about an exception based on the content of the message included by Python.
+Whenever possible, Friendly-traceback provides some specific information about an exception based on the content of the message included by Python.
 3. By default, friendly_traceback outputs its result to sys.stderr.